odioski/RADICO/ASCII ART.NFO.md

 ### 💡 Your ASCII Journey Starts Here

 Every master ASCII artist started with simple blocks and basic characters.
-The RADICO banner is the result of careful iteration, testing, and refinement.
+The RADICA banner is the result of careful iteration, testing, and refinement.
 Take inspiration from its techniques, but don't be afraid to experiment with your own style.

 **Remember**: Great ASCII art combines **technical precision** with **artistic vision**.
 Master the characters, understand the spacing, test extensively, and most importantly—have fun creating!